Black-eared Fairy

 Subspecies & Distribution

-Distribution: North-central Brazil south of the Amazon in Pará and Maranhão.
+Found in north-central Brazil south of the Amazon, especially in the region of Pará and Maranhão.

 Species Overview